 Wetlands are home to some amazing animals.
-This first activity will introduce you to some of these incredible creatures.
+These activities will introduce you to some of these incredible creatures.

-- Take either all of the cards or a random selection of the cards depending on the age and ability of your child(ren). - Place them with the picture side face up.
+- Take either all of the wetland wildlife cards or a selection of the cards depending on the age and ability of your child(ren). - Lie them down with the picture side face up.

-(1) Which animals can you name?
+() Which animals can you name?

-- Turn them over to see if your child is correct.
-Don't worry if they don't know the names of all of the animals at this stage.
+- Don't worry if they don't know the names of all of the animals at this stage.
 You can simply turn over the remaining cards to reveal their names.
-Repeating this activity is a good way of helping your child to get to know the name of some of these animals. - Place the cards picture side up again.
-Get your child to sort in any way they like (e.g. can fly / can't fly; has legs / doesn't have legs).

-(1) How have you decided to sort them?
+Repeating this activity is a good way for your child to get to know the names of some of these animals. - Place the cards picture side up again.
+Get your child to sort them in any way they like (e.g. can fly / can't fly; has legs / doesn't have legs).
+How have they decided to sort them?
 At this stage there is no right answer.
 It's just to get the idea that animals (and plants) can be classified or grouped in different ways.
 Again, this can be repeated multiple times if you wish.